holochain/docs-pages/src/pages/references/enable-holo.md

 nix run github:holochain/holochain#hc-scaffold -- example forum
 ```

 In the forum hApp, the relevant UI code is in App.vue.
-Generally they will likely be where you initialise your `AppWebsocket` client.
+Generally they will likely be where you initialize your `AppWebsocket` client.

 In a Holo setting we use [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) which provides an instance of `WebSDK`, instead of `AppAgentWebsocket` from `@holochain/client`.
 Both `WebSDK` and `AppAgentWebsocket` implement `AppAgentClient`.